DexrnZacAttack/ReverseZIP/README.md

 # ShitZip
-###The Worlds most 100 Precent Lossy compression program!
+### The Worlds most 100 Precent Lossy compression program!

-##Disclaimer: thisprogram is a joke and will distory any file you "compress" with it
+## Disclaimer: this program is a joke